Capitol Park

 Beyond its historical significance, Capitol Park offers breathing room in the form of open green spaces and shade trees.
 The park has become a go-to venue for outdoor events, weddings, plays, and community gatherings that bring Tuscaloosa residents together.

 The park is a popular photography spot, particularly for special occasions.
 From prom photos to wedding portraits, many families have made capturing memories among these historic ruins a tradition.
+Its central downtown location makes it easy to reach whether you're a local or just passing through.

 What You'll Find

 If you're planning a visit, Capitol Park offers several picnic areas with tables where you can enjoy a casual outdoor meal.
-There's also a pavilion meant for larger gatherings, however you might want to check about reservations if you need exclusive use.
+There's also a pavilion meant for larger gatherings, though you might want to check about reservations if you need exclusive use.

 Kids will appreciate the swings installed along the side of the historic structure.
 The park also features a tetherball pole near the picnic area for those feeling a bit more energetic.